-Take Illustration No. 12, this shows a view of the Engine as seen from below.
-There is the sump, the oil pump, the front engine bracket, the fan pulley, and the oil supply pipe to the cylinder head.
+Refer again to Illustration No. 19 (page 22), this shows a view of the Engine as seen from below.
+There is the sump, the oil pump, the front engine bracket, and the oil return pipes from the cylinder head.
 It is obvious that it is a comparatively easy matter to withdraw the oil pump at any time.
 However, when the pump is removed it is as well also to remove the H.T. distributor.
 The slots in the drive sleeve have to register with the tongue on the distributor shaft.
 They will "go" one way only.

-It will be seen that the upper end of the pump spindle is fitted with a gear wheel pinned on to the driven shaft.
+It will be seen on reference to Illustration No. 25 that the upper end of the pump spindle is fitted with gear wheel pinned on to the driven shaft.
 The pump is attached by means of three studs and is driven by a gear wheel fitted to the crankshaft.

-Figure 12.View of the oil pump removed from the engine.
+Figure 25.-View of the oil pump removed from the engine.
 The pump is held in position by three bolts, and care should be exercised whenever the pump is removed and refitted, to make a good joint so as to prevent any joining compound finding its way into the delivery or release holes.
 The underneath side of the sump can be seen in this illustration, showing the manner in which it is ribbed for cooling.

-Illustration No. 13 shows how the front end engine bearer has first of all been removed from the front end engine cover.
-The fan pulley is removed by using $\frac{1}{4}$ " B.S.F. bolts which act as drawers, and then the front end engine housing can be withdrawn by the removal of four bolts disclosing the front end of the crankshaft as seen in the Illustration.
+Illustration No. 26 shows how the front end engine bearer has first of all been removed from the front end engine cover.
+The oil retaining flange is removed and then the front end engine housing withdrawn by the removal of four bolts disclosing the front end of the crankshaft as seen in the Illustration.
 The front end thrust of the crankshaft is taken through a hardened steel washer butting up against the bronze washer which in turn butts against the front end housing and the correct assembly of the crankshaft in the housing is obtained by interposing a number of shims (shown vertically above the hole in the crank case) between the housing cover and the cast iron case.